Get to know our ELBOW-team!

 Project Coordinator

-MA Lotta Vuorio is a PhD researcher at the University of Helsinki.
+MA Lotta Vuorio is a doctoral researcher in history at the University of Helsinki.
 Her PhD project, Moving Bodies – Materiality, Senses, and Exercising in the Late Nineteenth-Century England (2020–2024), examines the embodied experiences of exercising and moving one’s body in the Victorian era.
-She is the producer of a Finnish, history-themed podcast called Menneisyyden Jäljillä (On the track of the past), and is interested in the way historical knowledge is represented and popularised.
+During her doctoral studies, she did the entity of science communications studies that gave her the inspiration for thinking about the relationship between knowledge and communicating it to the wanted audiences.

 Email me: elbow.research@helsinki.fi